artemdudkin/responsive-image-for-static-site/README.md

 ## How it works

-This lib search for all html files at specified folder, then get all images from that files, then creates set of cache files for responsive image loading (100px, 200px, ...
-1500px); also add some scripts to html files to make it all work (i.e. to load image of appropiate size) and adds stub (blurred) image to all &lt;img&gt; tag.
+This lib search for all html files at specified folder, then parse it to get all images from &lt;img&gt; tags, then creates set of cache files for responsive image loading (100px, 200px, ...
+1500px), and adds stub (blurred) image to all &lt;img&gt; tags; also add some scripts to html files to make it all work (i.e. to apply stub images and to load image of appropiate size).

 ## Under the hood
 ```html